OSFP vs QSFP-DD for 800G: Signal Integrity Comparison Guide

 Every data center architect deploying 800G this year faces the same fork in the road: OSFP or QSFP-DD?

 On paper, they look identical.
 Both deliver 800 Gbps through eight lanes of 112G PAM4.
 Both fit in a 1RU switch design.
-Both have established MSA specifications and multi-vendor supply chains.
+Both have established MSA specifications (OSFP MSA, QSFP-DD MSA) and multi-vendor supply chains.

 So why does it matter?
 Because the differences are invisible until they aren’t — and by then, you’ve committed a multi-million dollar infrastructure decision that you’ll live with for five to seven years.